Anti-Indian sentiment: Philippines

 Indians in the Philippines are frequently stereotyped with five-six loan shark schemes.
 The term bumbay (after the older name of Mumbai) is often used as a slur against Indians.

 Singapore

 In 2020, numbers of discrimination occurred towards migrant workers of Indian origin.
 There are also a number of locals who passed racist comments about them on Facebook.
 The rental property market in Singapore presents a vivid display of how many landlords discriminate against Indian-origin tenants and reject their applications upfront.
 Many listing websites also have listings with 'no Indians' requirements.

-South Korea

-In South Korea, Indians endure prejudice in the form of racist remarks, exclusion from clubs and restaurants, and other forms of discrimination.

 Taiwan

 Racist online comments and a protest were directed against Indians in Taiwan in 2023 when the Ministry of Labor signed a memorandum of understanding to allow Indian migrant workers.
-While some organisations stated that racist comments were Chinese misinformation, some media indicated that negetive depictions from mass media in Taiwan, that depicts India as a dangerous place where sexual assault and murder are prevalent, develop a racist precption against Indians among the people.
+While some organisations stated that racist comments were Chinese misinformation, some media indicated that negative depictions from mass media in Taiwan, that depicts India as a dangerous place where sexual assault and murder are prevalent, develop a racist perception against Indians among the people.